 Paul Peppis, College of Arts and Sciences, Professor of English; Director, Oregon Humanities Center

 Michael Price, College of Arts and Sciences, Senior Instructor of Mathematics, Assistant Department Head

 Jennifer (Jen) Reynolds, School of Law, Associate Professor; Faculty Director, Appropriate Dispute Resolution (ADR) Center

 Gerardo Sandoval, College of Design, Planning, Public Policy and Management, Associate Professor

 Doneka Scott, Vice Provost for Undergraduate Education and Student Success

-Ian Winbrock, School of Journalism and Communication, Center for Science Communication Research, Project Manager
+Ian Winbrock, School of Journalism and Communication, Center for Science Communication Research, SCR Program Assistant I

 Members of the task force were identified and chosen jointly by the Senate President Elizabeth Skowron, Senate President-Elect Elliot Berkman, University President Mike Schill, and Provost Patrick Phillips.
 The Senate President and President-Elect generated a list of prospective members for the Task Force and the President and Provost made some edits and suggestions as well.
 Together, a list of candidates was finalized.
 All who were approached recognized the importance of this opportunity and agreed to serve.
 Broad representation was sought from the ranks of TTF and Career Faculty, Classified Staff, and Officers of Administration across campus, with a student representative.
 Prospective members and candidates included individuals who would bring diverse expertise and a deep commitment to the institution-as-a-whole, while also keeping the committee manageable in size.